Aswath1999/SeroConnect/README.md

 - Install dependencies from requirements.txt file.
 `pip install -r requirements.txt`.
 - Create a .env file.
 Setup email configurations in config.py and variables in .env file.
 - SeroConnect has gmail configurations.
 To set it up quickly, create variables `GMAIL=Your Gmail` and  `PASSWORD=Your password` in your .env file.
+Generate app password from gmail if you have two-factor verification setup
 - Run main.py to run the application